 Dr. Soledad De Esteban-Trivigno

-(Transmitting Science and Institut Català de Paleontologia Miquel Crusafont, Spain).
+(Transmitting Science and Institut Català de Paleontologia Miquel Crusafont (ICP), Spain).

 Dr. Soledad De Esteban-Trivigno